-Behaviours

-Pass criteria Distinction criteria

-B1 Shows that their work with children, young people and families is underpinned by a principled and professional way of working guided by a specific set of principles and values and shows evidence of the following: an active commitment to inclusion, equality of opportunity and valuing diversity. demonstrates that the children, young people and families' particular strengths, knowledge and experience are valued. being able to hold a compassionate position on the circumstances in which children, young people and their families find themselves, whilst at the same time ensuring that the child is safe from harm. demonstrates a clear focus on achieving change, using a respectful, persistent, open and appropriately challenging manner to encourage and support the changes needed, and that this work is underpinned by evidence-based practice.
-B2 Works very effectively and with autonomy at developing and evaluating principled practice with children, young people and families.
+Behaviours Pass criteria Distinction criteria Pass criteria B1 Shows that their work with children, young people and families is underpinned by a principled and professional way of working guided by a specific set of principles and values and shows evidence of the following: an active commitment to inclusion, equality of opportunity and valuing diversity. demonstrates that the children, young people and families' particular strengths, knowledge and experience are valued. being able to hold a compassionate position on the circumstances in which children, young people and their families find themselves, whilst at the same time ensuring that the child is safe from harm. demonstrates a clear focus on achieving change, using a respectful, persistent, open and Distinction criteria B2 Works very effectively and with autonomy at developing and evaluating principled practice with children, young people and families.
 A defined set of principles and values is evidenced throughout their casework.
 Shows evidence of the following: an active commitment to, and strong evidence across all case work, of the principles of inclusion, equality of opportunity and valuing diversity.
 Demonstrates an appreciation of the complexity of the range of issues involved. skilful help and support offered children, young people and families to recognise and build on their strengths, experience and knowledge.
-Builds effective relationships with children, young people and families as an integral aspect of practice, which are both compassionate and purposeful. demonstrates skill in the use and evaluation of evidence based effective approaches which help
+Builds effective relationships with children, young people and families as an integral aspect of practice, appropriately challenging manner to encourage and support the changes peeded, and that this work which are both compassionate and purposeful. demonstrates skill in the use and changes needed, and that this work is underpinned by evidence-based practice. demonstrates skill in the use and evaluation of evidence based effective approaches which help